Home All Tools The Better Veteran

 How This Works— full methodology, click to expand

 The Roth conversion math uses the 2026 federal tax brackets (IRS Rev. Proc.
-2025-28).
+2025-32, post-OBBBA).
 We compute your taxable income for the year (your ordinary income minus the standard deduction — deliberately excluding VA disability and combat-zone pay, which are tax-free), then measure how much room you have in your low brackets up to the target rate you choose.
 The "suggested conversion" fills that room (capped by your Traditional balance), and the conversion tax is the difference between your tax with and without the conversion stacked on top — a true marginal figure, not your average rate.
 We compare that to what the same money would likely cost if withdrawn at your expected retirement bracket.

 Frequently Asked Questions